anoopctkm/machine-learning/projects/capstone/report.md

 We will first explore discrete variables that were ultimately one-hot encoded:

-**Bar plot of movie ratings**
+**Frequency plot of movie ratings**
 ![movie ratings](https://www.dropbox.com/s/9eujw57ii080dyj/ratings_barplot.png?raw=true)
-This Figure depits the distribution of movie ratings.
+This Figure depicts the distribution of movie ratings.
 For example, a little over 2000 movies included in the analysis had a rating of "r", a little under 1550 had a rating of "pg-13", and so on.
 Most movies clearly had ratings of "r", "pg-13", and "pg".

-**Bar plot of movie genre tags**
+**Frequency plot of movie genre tags**
 ![movie genres](https://www.dropbox.com/s/ananz8g5ch1320l/genre_barplot.png?raw=true)
 This Figure shows the distribution of genre tags assigned to the movies included in this analysis.
-Note that, unlike movie ratings above, multiple movide tags could be assigned to a single movie.
-"Drama" was the most common genre tag, folloed by "comedy", "thriller", "action", and so on.
+Note that, unlike movie ratings above, multiple genre tags could be assigned to each movie.
+"Drama" was the most common genre tag, followed by "comedy", "thriller", "action", and so on.

-Next we will examine some of the continuous variables that were submitted to Principal Components Analysis.
+Next we will examine some of the continuous variables that will be submitted to Principal Components Analysis in the modelling steps.

 **Scatter plot of movie credentials**
 ![movie credentials](https://www.dropbox.com/s/zci39wnhaxdrlsg/other_floats_scatterplot.png?raw=true)